alibaba-archive/etcd-gevent/README.rst

 Pre-requirements
 ~~~~~~~~~~~~~~~~

-This version of gevent-etcd will only work correctly with the etcd server version 2.0.x or later.
+This version of etcd-gevent will only work correctly with the etcd server version 2.0.x or later.
 If you are running an older version of etcd, please use python-etcd 0.3.3 or earlier.

 This client is known to work with python 2.7 and with python 3.3 or above.
 It is not tested or expected to work in more outdated versions of python.